 What is spinal stenosis of the lumbar region and how is it treated?

 Spinal stenosis of the lumbar region is a condition that describes the narrowing of the spinal canal in the lower back (lumbar spine).

-Commonly referred to as a “degenerative condition,” spinal stenosis in the lumbar spine is often caused by the natural aging and weakening of the spine.
+As a degenerative spine condition, lumbar spinal stenosis is often caused by the natural aging and weakening of the spine.

-In many cases, other degenerative spine conditions, such as a herniated disc or spinal arthritis, can expand into the spinal canal, limiting the space within the spinal canal for nerves to travel.
+In many cases, other degenerative spine conditions, such as a herniated disc or spinal arthritis, can expand into the spinal canal, limiting the space for nerves to travel.
 To learn about the symptoms of this condition as well as the treatment options available for relief, read the following article.

-Because lumbar spinal stenosis affects nerves in the lower back, the symptoms can travel from the lower back through the length of the nerve pathway, reaching down the buttocks and legs and sometimes into the feet.
+Because spinal stenosis of the lumbar region affects nerves in the lower back, the symptoms can travel from the lower back through the length of the nerve pathway, reaching down the buttocks and legs and sometimes into the feet.

 Treating lumbar spinal stenosis

-Initially, your doctor may recommend a series of conservative treatments for your lumbar spinal stenosis.
+Initially, your doctor may recommend a series of conservative treatments for spinal stenosis of the lumbar region.
 These treatments aim to relieve pressure on the pinched nerve and reduce your symptoms.
 The conservative treatments commonly used for spinal stenosis include:

 At Laser Spine Institute, we are the leader in minimally invasive spine surgery.
-To date, our minimally invasive decompression and minimally invasive stabilization procedures have helped more than 75,000 patients find relief from chronic neck and back pain.
+Since 2005, our minimally invasive decompression and minimally invasive stabilization procedures have helped thousands of patients find relief from chronic neck and back pain.
 Because we approach spine surgery with a small incision and no muscle disruption, our procedures offer a lower risk of complication and infection^ compared to traditional open neck or open back surgery.

-Unlike open spine surgery, Laser Spine Institute’s minimally invasive procedures are performed on an outpatient basis and have a shorter recovery time compared to traditional open spine surgery.^ To learn more and to find out if you’re a candidate for a minimally invasive procedure that addresses spinal stenosis of the lumbar region, contact Laser Spine Institute and ask our team for a free MRI review.*
+Unlike open spine surgery, Laser Spine Institute’s minimally invasive procedures are performed on an outpatient basis and have a shorter recovery time compared to traditional open spine surgery.^ To learn more and to find out if you’re a candidate for a minimally invasive procedure that addresses spinal stenosis of the lumbar region, reach out to Laser Spine Institute and ask our team for a free MRI review.*